agilej/fava/README.md

 There are three basic function shape in fava.

 * _Consumer_  - operate on object and not return
-* _Predict_ - operate on object and return bool value
+* _Predicate_ - operate on object and return bool value
 * _Function_ - operaton on object and return another value